ayubaahmed/Windows-Client-Infection-via-Fake-Google-Authenticator/README.md

 This report explains how the infection was identified, the suspicious behaviour that followed, and sets out recommendations to contain and remediate the threat.

 By combining packet capture analysis in Wireshark with Splunk SIEM queries, I was able to follow the activity at both the host level and across the wider network.
-Looking at it from both perspectives confirmed with high confidence that the compromise originated from the fake site and its associated attacker servers.
+Looking at it from both perspectives confirmed with confidence that the compromise originated from the fake site and its associated attacker servers.

 ---